Sit in nature. Change a child's life.

 - Get outside!
 Spending time outdoors, connecting with nature and your community is what it’s all about.

-Become a Sitter!
+Want to become a Sitter?
 Here's how:

 1. Pick a sit spot.